debjitl45/day4/README.md

 Q34.
-How can we externalize SpringApplication configuration?
+How can we externalize SpringApplication configuration?<br>
 The SpringApplication class provides setters method to configure and customize its behavior.
 For example, to switch off the banner (displaying on startup), we can use the .bannelMode(boolean) method.

 new SpringApplicationBuilder()